 Along with a degree in Information Science, some employers prefer applicants who have a background in business.
 The combination of the two areas will further a student's understanding of how the areas work together and allow them to build programs that accomplish tasks more effectively.

 A high school diploma or equivalent is typically required for most IS degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Specific IS careers may require a certain level of degree attainment or additional certifications beyond that.

-There are various different levels of IS degrees.
-You can get anything from a associate's degree in information science to the highest IS degree, a research/scholarship based doctorate.
-How long it takes to complete some common IS degree levels is shown below.
+There are many different IS degree levels.
+You can get anything from a in information science to the highest IS degree, a .
+The time it takes to complete a IS degree varies depending on the program.